 This “staying in Vol. 1’s lane” is fine for the tap-your-feet pop soundtrack, but it exhausts the characterizations and comedy.
 Bradley Cooper’s fast talking rodent is now louder and more obnoxious.
 He’s an amusing SNL skit that you keep waiting to have another level but after a few minutes you realize that this is it; they’re just gonna commit to this.
 Similarly, Baby Groot is cute, and Drax has his thing, but when these characters split up and can’t play off each other, their lack of dimension shows.
 The multiple subplots and exposition in this film constantly undercut the emotional family bonds and chill vibe that it’s trying to build.
 By the time the central conflict arrives, it’s too late and feels contrived.

 This cast is talented enough to create a warm energy (goddamn Kurt Russell is cool) but I found myself awkwardly reacting to jokes instead of laughing.
 Mid-film there’s a tone deaf action scene of casual and gleeful mass murder that is… uhh.. misguided.
 Vol. 2 turns everything from Vol. 1 up to 11.
 This strengthens the character’s emotional journeys and familial bond, but the jokes are “try too hard” annoying and the action sequences with CGI creatures and colorful backgrounds are aesthetically busy and without any physicality.
-I admire his appreciation for these types of cinema, but I would love to see a version of this with half the budget so it could really recreate such styles rather than imitate them.
+I admire his appreciation for these types of cinema, but I would love to see a version of this with a smaller budget so it could really recreate such styles rather than imitate them.
 Flash Gordon it is not.

 Vol. 1’s action was built through simple, engaging situations — but were shoddily staged — whereas here they’re executed with a spotlight but the sequences are just bigger and busier, not better.
 It helps that Gunn isn’t as concerned with action as he was in the first.
 The opening scene focuses on Baby Groot dancing while we see the group fight in the background.
 The film unfortunately doesn’t commit to this peripheral style of action, but Gunn occasionally lets his action breathe in the back while focusing on a character who’s experiencing an emotion or doing a task outside of the main action.